Buckleyh20tuff/Browser-Browser/README.md

 ## Features

-- Quick access to official browser download links
+- Quick access to over 20 official browser download links

 ## How to Use